 What to do: If you think you may need to urinate more frequently than normal; you should consult your doctor.
 Smoking is the biggest risk factor for this disease, so if you cut down on your smoking, you can reduce your risk of developing this disease.

 Stress, Depression & Anxiety: Mental health is just as important as your physical health – although many ignore the signs of mental health problems.
 According to the Mental Health Foundation, one in four people will experience some kind of mental health problem during the course of a year.
 If you think you are struggling to cope with stress, depression or anxiety, you certainly are not alone.Although every life has its ups and downs, if negative emotions are taking over your life, then you may need medical help.
-Take the NHS Mood Test to find out more.
+For further information see the NHS Moodzone.

 What to do: If you feel you are struggling, then you should consult your doctor, where you may be referred to a therapist or given antidepressants.
 Or you can also try self- help techniques, like regular exercise and mediation.
 This can help to boost your mood and allow you to unwind after a stressful day.